pivotal/docs-tap/app-sso/tutorials/app-operators/discover-service-offering.hbs.md

-# Discover AppSSO service offerings
+# Discover Application Single Sign-On service offerings

 The recommendation is to consume AppSSO with
 [Services Toolkit](../../../services-toolkit/about.hbs.md) by claiming credentials for an AppSSO service.
 Curation of service offerings is the purview of [service operators](../../tutorials/service-operators/index.hbs.md).
 You can discover the available service offerings with the `tanzu` CLI: